 The registration statement for the Offering was declared effective August 24, 2006.
 The Company consummated the Offering on August 30, 2006 and received proceeds of approximately \$279,000,000, net of underwriting discounts and commissions of approximately \$21,000,000 (including approximately \$6,000,000 of deferred underwriting discounts and commissions placed in the trust account pending completion of a business combination).
 In addition, on September 22, 2006 the underwriters for the Offering exercised their over-allotment option (the "Over-Allotment Option Exercise"), which closed on September 27, 2006, generating proceeds of approximately \$18,867,000, net of underwriting discounts and commissions of approximately \$1,420,000 (including approximately \$400,000 of deferred underwriting discounts and commissions placed in the trust account pending completion of a business combination).
 The Company incurred additional offering expenses of approximately \$1,039,000, which have been charged to additional paid-in capital.
-The Company's management has broad discretion with respect to the specific application of the net proceeds of the Offering and the Over-Allotment Option Exercise are intended to be generally applied toward consummating a business combination with an operating company or companies.
-As used herein, a "Target Business" shall mean one or more businesses that at the time of the Company's initial business combination has a fair market value of at least 80% of the balance in the trust account (excluding deferred underwriting discounts and commissions of approximately \$6.4 million) described below and a "Business Combination" shall mean the acquisition by the Company of such Target Business.
+The Company's management has broad discretion with respect to the specific application of the net proceeds of the Offering and the Over-Allotment Option Exercise, although substantially all of the net proceeds of the Offering and the Over-Allotment Option Exercise, although substantially all of the net proceeds of the Offering and the Over-Allotment Option Exercise, although substantially all business combination has a fair market value of at least 80% of the balance in the trust account (excluding deferred underwriting discounts and commissions of approximately \$6.4 million) described below and a "Business Combination" shall mean the acquisition by the Company of such Target Business.
 Furthermore, there is no assurance that the Company will be able to successfully effect a Business Combination.